Join Our Team!

 Put your knowledge to good use by joining the Marketing and Communications board of Butler SGA.
 The Marketing and Communications board (often referred to as MarCom) is a team of students who put their skills to use by helping Butler SGA better communicate with the student body.
 We are looking for students who value working as a team to continue to cultivate a transparent relationship between Butler SGA and the student body.

 SGA’s Program Board serves the student body through a variety of different activities and events, both on and off Butler’s campus.
 As a member of Program Board, you will have the opportunity to work with your co-chair(s) and advisor to serve the interest of all students.

 The Diversity & Inclusion Board aims to educate the people of Butler University on issues of race, ethnicity, spirituality, gender, and sexuality–and much more–and to provide programming to address these aspects of diversity.
 DIB aims to help Butler celebrate, respect, and understand our differences to ultimately bring us closer together as a community.

-The SGA Student Senate is comprised of 40 student senators.
+The SGA Student Senate is comprised of 40 students.
 Senators organize and plan various events on campus to promote unity and bonding within the members of their demographics.
-Each represents either an academic college, class, or residential housing community, therefore, every single Butler student is represented three times.
-The senators are members of and have a duty to represent a specific demographic of Butler.
-Each senator earned his or her position in SGA through applying, campaigning, and participating in a campus-wide election in which Butler students vote.
+Each senator represents either an academic college, class, or residential housing community.
+This allows for all Butler students to be represented 3 times within Senate.
+Senators earn their position by applying, campaigning and participating in the campus-wide election, in which all Butler students can vote.
 Senate meetings are held weekly to discuss any current topics, issues, and projects occurring within SGA and on campus.
-Votes for important, even controversial, topics and issues occur during senate meetings as well.
-Student Senate is the closest link for Butler students to SGA due to the equal representation of all aspects of the university, but all other officers and boards are also accessible to other students.
+Votes for important, even controversial, topics and issues are also held during these meetings.
+While all SGA board and directors are accessible to students, Student Senate is the closest link for Butler students to SGA because of its equal representation of all aspects of the university.